 Storage

-The storage bin is easy to access no matter how many seats you are using, and there is good access from most sides.
+The storage bin is easy to access, no matter how many seats you use, and there is good access from most sides.
 The bin fits our extra-large diaper bag, but it only has a 10 lb weight limit, which could be too low for supplies for two children.

 Harness

-The harness has a chintzy feel, and it has a more convoluted rethread height adjustment that is harder to manage than much of the competition.
-However, the buckle works well, and the other adjustments for fit are straightforward.
+The harness has a chintzy feel, and its more convoluted rethread height adjustment is harder to manage than much of the competition's.
+However, the buckle works well, and the other fit adjustments are straightforward.
 With any luck, you won't be making height changes often.

 Brakes